 ORIGINAL EMBARRASSING TEXT; PROCEED WITH CAUTION.

 I’ll admit that I have an unreasonable relationship with coffee.
 It’s my sidekick.
 Coffee wakes me every morning.
 It keeps my fingers warm while I clutch my mug, wishing this old house had better insulation (2018 edit: trailer.
-We were renting a single wide trailer while we saved up to buy a house.
+We were renting a single wide trailer while I saved up to buy a house.
 Just thought we should keep it real here.).
 Coffee keeps me company while I write.
 It wakes my sleepy head up early every day and occasionally gives me a sweet, iced pick-me-up in the afternoon.

 RETURN TO PRESENT DAY.